Preheat the oven to 400 degrees F (200 degrees C). Line a baking sheet with greaseproof paper and pour the rock salt along the middle.

 Rock Salt (1 cup)

-and bake for just oven an hour or until tender.
+and bake in the oven for an hour or until tender.
 Leave to cool while you make the sauce.

 Beef Marrow Bones (8)